 Queen’s Bath, Kauai: Adventure, Jungle, Hike, and Waterfalls

 Adrenaline rush, new experiences and discoveries are just a few things you can expect from any adventure.
-For some, the adventure includes a visit to desert on the hottest summer day.
+For some, an adventure includes a visit to desert on the hottest summer day.
 Others skydive, climb mountains, and participate in extreme sports to build their confidence and tolerance for the unknown.
 Whatever the reason, the adventure rewards you in many ways and helps you learn what you are capable of.
 I had one of my most unforgettable moments during a hike to the Queen’s Bath on Kauai.

 Queen’s Bath, Kauai